We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Geographic Orientation vs. User-Centric Display

-In a large-scale environment like a shopping mall or airport, geographic orientation can be helpful.
-I get that.
+In a large-scale environment like a shopping mall or airport, orienting your indoor map in accordance with ‘outside geography’ can be helpful: North Car Park, South Mall Entrance, etc. I get that.

-For example, this is an alternative representation of our Portishead office.
+For example, below is an alternative representation of our Portishead office.

-As you can see, the entrance is at the bottom of the plan.
+As you can see, the entrance is shown at the bottom of the plan, and it is clear where the bookable workspaces are in relation to the entrance.

 This approach aligns with how we naturally navigate space.
 If the entrance is shown at the bottom, users don’t have to mentally reorient themselves; ‘left’ on the map is ‘left’ in real life, and so on.